sagabob/ThdpGisAppApi/README.md

 **1. [get] /api/gisquery/instances</br>**
 Return a list of query instances configured in the configuration database.
-The query instance provides the name of the instance, database connection string, database type (0 for Mongodb or 1 for MsSQL), queried field and output fields.
+The query instance provides the name of the instance, database connection string, database type (0 for Mongodb), queried field and output fields.
 Here is an example of a query instance for Place Name feature:
 ```
 {